karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 This is an accepted trade-off; the notebooks contain customer-specific logic that customers themselves should be able to see.

 **Notebook architecture limits app complexity.**
-With Marimo notebooks, it is not easy to build larger, more complex applications.
+With marimo notebooks, it is not easy to build larger, more complex applications.
 We therefore use this approach for focused, interactive analysis tools rather than full-featured application surfaces.

 **Dual-mode boilerplate.**